firebase/firebase-android-sdk/buildSrc/src/main/java/com/google/firebase/gradle/plugins/DackkaPlugin.md

 links, removing unnecessary headers, and so forth.

-There are open bugs for each transformation, as in an ideal world- they are instead exposed as configurations for Dackka.
+There are open bugs for each transformation, as in an ideal world- they are instead exposed as configurations from Dackka.
 Should these configurations be adopted by Dackka, this task could become unnecessary itself- as we could just configure the task during generation.

-## DackkaPlugin
+### DackkaPlugin

 This plugin is the mind of our Dackka implementation.
 It manages registering, and configuring all the tasks for Dackka (that is, the already established